swiss-seismological-service/scrtdd/README.md

 ![Single event relocation example picture](/data/singleEventRelocationExample.png?raw=true "Single Event Relocation example")

+Once we are happy with the configuration we can simply enable and start scrtdd as any other module and it will start relocating origins as soon as they arrive in the messsaging system

+### 3.2 Tesing speed-up

+Since real-time origin waveforms are never saved to disk, if we are testing over and over the same origins to find the best configuration parameters we might consider using `--debug-wf-cache` option that force `scrtdd` to save all waveforms to disk.
+Just be aware that using this options increase the size of the cache folder (`workingDirectory/profileName/wfcache/` e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfcache/`) with phases that will not be useful in real-time (only the catalog phases will be used again), so you might want to delete the cache folder at the end of the relocation testing (or copy it beforehand and restore it).

+### 3.3 Catalog waveforms preloading

-Once we are happy with the configuration we can simply enable and start scrtdd as any other module.
-Please note that when scrtdd starts for the first time it will load all the catalog waveforms and store them to disk, to make them available in real time without the need to access the recordstream.
+When scrtdd starts for the first time it loads all the catalog waveforms and store them to disk.
+In this way the waveforms become quickly available in real-time without the need to access the recordstream.
 However this takes some time.
-You can also force the loading of all waveforms before starting the module using the following option:
+If for some reasons (debugging?) we need to force the downloading of all waveforms before starting the module we can use the following option (once the waveforms are downloaded they will not be downloaded again unless the files are deleted from disks):

 ```
 scrtdd --help